Suppose The Rate Of Plant Growth On Isle Royale

 • Q: How does the Isle Royale wolf-moose interaction affect plant growth?

 A: The classic predator-prey relationship between wolves and moose significantly influences plant growth.
-Wolf populations regulate moose numbers.
-High moose densities lead to extensive browsing, impacting plant communities and suppressing the growth of certain species, while lower moose populations allow for vegetation recovery and increased growth rates in previously browsed areas.
+So naturally, wolf populations regulate moose numbers.
+High moose densities lead to extensive browsing, impacting plant communities and suppressing the growth of certain species, while lower moose populations allow for vegetation recovery and increased growth rates in previously browsed areas Worth keeping that in mind..

 • Q: Are there any invasive species impacting plant growth on Isle Royale?